-A meandering river on a wide river plain running through Egypt is the site of one of the best-known civilizations in history.
+A meandering river on a wide river plain running through Egypt is the source of one of the best-known ancient civilizations.
 But the Nile Valley has a deep secret.
-A huge canyon lies directly under the Nile Valley attesting to an ancient history of events that took place long before the Egyptians came to inhabit the fertile valley floor.
+A huge canyon lies buried underneath the Nile Valley attesting to an ancient history of events that took place long before the Egyptians came to inhabit the fertile valley floor.

-How could a canyon the size of the Grand Canyon come to be buried under the Nile Valley?
-This is the first question we must address in our series exploring the Lost Grand Canyon of Egypt and what that canyon has to tell us about the age of the Earth and Biblical chronology that we mentioned in our first part of this series (The Lost Grand Canyon of Egypt: Another Monument to an Ancient Earth).
+How could a canyon on the scale of the Grand Canyon in Arizona come to be buried under the Nile Valley?
+This is the first question we must address in our series exploring the Lost Grand Canyon of Egypt.
+The answer to that question will allow us to further explore questions about the age of the Earth and Biblical chronology that we mentioned in our first part of this series (The Lost Grand Canyon of Egypt: Another Monument to an Ancient Earth).

-A partial answer can be seen in the Dead Sea.
-The Dead Sea lies over 1200 feet below sea level and is fed by the Jordan River most of which runs well below sea level.
-How does the Dead Sea maintain its depth below sea level?
-Evaporation!
 At least as much water evaporates from the Dead Sea as enters the sea from the Jordan River and other smaller tributaries.
 In fact, over the past decade much more water has evaporated from the Dead Sea than has arrived through rivers or rainfall.
 This is especially true today because irrigation removes water from the Jordan.
-As a result the Dead Sea has become progressively lower each year.
+As a result, the Dead Sea surface has become progressively lower each year.
 As it shrinks salt precipitates out of the water falling to the lake floor.
-This process occurring over long periods of time has resulted in thousands of feet of salt deposited below the Dead Sea and the Dead Sea valley.
+This process occurring over long periods of time has resulted in the thousands of feet of salt deposited below the Dead Sea and the Dead Sea valley.